lampajr/toolscip/packages/clisci/README.md

   -a, --auth=auth          authorization token
   -c, --contract=contract  (required) contract's name -d, --doc=doc            degree of confidence
-  -f, --function=function  (required) name of the function to invoke -h, --help               show CLI help
+  -h, --help               show CLI help
-  -i, --corrId=corrId      client-provided correlation identifier -j, --jsonrpc=jsonrpc    (required) jsonrpc request identifier -p, --path=path          provide a path where the config files are located, if not set, the current dir is used -t, --timeout=timeout    timeout that the gateway have to wait before block the operation -u, --callback=callback  callback URL to which the gateway will forward all asynchronous responses
+  -i, --corrId=corrId      client-provided correlation identifier -j, --jsonrpc=jsonrpc    (required) jsonrpc request identifier -n, --name=name          (required) name of the function to invoke -p, --path=path          provide a path where the config files are located, if not set, the current dir is used -t, --timeout=timeout    timeout that the gateway have to wait before block the operation -u, --callback=callback  callback URL to which the gateway will forward all asynchronous responses